Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Getting_Started/Getting Started with Ameba.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Refer to `ameba-rtos-pro2 <https://github.com/Ameba-AIoT/ameba-rtos-pro2/blob/main/tools/arduino_libarduino_tool/Readme.md>`__
-Excute the exe file and get the linarduino.a
+Execute the exe file and get the linarduino.a

 Step 3.
 Replace the libarduino.a into Arudino SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~